 Reason: This proposal is submitted by the ICC Ad Hoc Committee for Healthcare (AHC).
 The AHC was established by the ICC Board of Directors to evaluate and assess contemporary code issues relating to hospitals and ambulatory healthcare facilities.
 The AHC is composed of building code officials, fire code officials, hospital facility engineers, and state healthcare enforcement representatives.
 The goals of the committee are to ensure that the ICC family of codes appropriately addresses the fire and life safety concerns of a highly specialized and rapidly evolving healthcare delivery system.
 This process is part of a joint effort between ICC and the American Society for Healthcare Engineering (ASHE), a subsidiary of the American Hospital Association, to eliminate duplication and conflicts in healthcare regulation.
-Since its inception in April, 2011, the AHC has held 5 open meetings and over 80 workgroup calls which included members of the AHC as well as any interested party to discuss and debate the proposed changes.
-All meeting materials and reports are posted on the AHC website at: http://www.iccsafe.org/cs/AHC/Pages/default.aspx
+Since its inception in April, 2011, the AHC has held 8 open meetings and over 100 workgroup calls which included members of the AHC as well as any interested party to discuss and debate the proposed changes.
+All meeting materials and reports are posted on the AHC website at:

-Ambulatory Care Facilities is being added to the list of prohibited occupancies for natural cut trees at Section 806.1.1.
-Patients are rendered incapable of self preservation in this occupancy in activities that present the same evacuation challenges presented by Group I-2 occupancies which are already in the list.
-Section 806.3 "Obstruction of the means of egress" is modified by adding "Natural cut trees shall not be located within an exit, corridor, a lobby or vestibule that is part of the means of egress".
-The rapid manner in which a natural cut tree is consumed by fire with the associated release of heat and smoke would present a distinct hazard to egress regardless of whether it impinged on the required width of the means of egress.
-A burning tree could not be approached or passed by effectively blocking that portion of an egress path while spreading heat and smoke to additional portions of the means of egress.
+Ambulatory Care Facilities are being added to the list of prohibited occupancies for natural cut trees at Section 806.1.1.
+Patients in these facilities are rendered incapable of self preservation in this occupancy in activities that present the same evacuation challenges presented by Group I-2 occupancies which are already in the list.
+Section 806.3 "Obstruction of the means of egress" is recommended for modification because the rapid manner in which a natural cut tree is consumed by fire with the associated release of heat and smoke would present a distinct hazard to egress regardless of whether it impinged on the required width of the means of egress.
+A burning tree could not be approached or passed by thus effectively blocking that portion of an egress path while spreading heat and smoke to additional portions of the means of egress.
 A significant impact would be a natural cut tree located within a lobby that has the allowed 50% of all egress capacity passing through the same lobby.

-Ambulatory Čare Facilities are located within Business Group occupancies where natural cut trees are permitted, this added prohibition eliminates a hazard that otherwise would not occur for similar activities conducted in a I-2 Group occupancy and provides an improved level of protection for other occupancies.
+Ambulatory Care Facilities are located within Business (Group B) occupancies where natural cut trees are permitted.
+This added prohibition eliminates a hazard that otherwise would not occur for similar activities conducted in a Group I-2 Group occupancy and provides an improved level of protection for other occupancies.
 Hospital complexes are typically a mixed use occupancy with Group I-2, Group A-3, Group M and Group B activities occurring within various portions of the complex.
 This added prohibition further protects the means of egress from the various components of the hospital complex.

-Cost Impact: This proposal will not increase the cost of construction.
+Cost impact: This proposal will not increase the cost of construction.